Campaign that killed 6 million Jews, dissidents and Romans was perfected first on Germans with disabilities

 "Euthanasia" centers, Germany 1940-1945 In Nazi usage, "euthanasia" referred to the systematic killing of those Germans whom the Nazis deemed "unworthy of life" because of alleged genetic diseases or defects.
 Beginning in the fall of 1939, gassing installations were established at Bernburg, Brandenburg, Grafeneck, Hadamar, Hartheim, and Sonnenstein.

-At first, medical professionals and clinic administrators incorporated only infants and toddlers in the operation, but as the scope of the measure widened, they included juveniles up to 17 years of age.
+At first, medical professionals and clinic administrators incorporated only infants and toddlers in the operation, but as the measure’s scope widened, they included juveniles up to 17 years of age.
 Conservative estimates suggest that at least 5,000 physically and mentally disabled German children perished as a result of the child “euthanasia” program during the war years.

 Patients were selected by doctors and transferred from clinics to one of these centralized gassing installations and killed.
 After public outrage forced an end to centralized killings, doctors instead administered lethal injections to those selected for “euthanasia” in clinics and hospitals throughout Germany.
 In this way, the “euthanasia” program continued and expanded until the end of the war.